UKHomeOffice/data-transfer/README.rst

 Licensing
 """""""""

-This application is released under the BSD license <LICENSE.txt>.
+This application is released under the BSD license <https:/LICENSE.txt>.